Systemic Constellations Compared: Methods, Differences, and Applications

 - Less physically tangible

-Individual coaching, decision-making, organizational issues, professional concerns, Family issues, relationship issues, systemic dynamics
+Individual coaching, decision-making, organizational topics, professional concerns, Family issues, relationship questions, systemic dynamics

-Animal figure arrangement Symbolic work with animal figures on a table or board - Emotional, playful approach
+Animal figure constellation Symbolic work with animal figures on table or board - More emotional, playful approach

 - Activates unconscious images